 Selecting a Windows Server

 To select a Windows server:

-1. In the Select Server dialog box, select the server listed in the Server Name list.

-The server listed here is defined in Step 8 during the installation of the Relativity Data Client on the Windows client workstation (see page 27).
+In the Select Server dialog box, select the server listed in the Server Name list.
+The server listed here is defined during the installation of the Relativity Data Client on the Windows client workstation.